Justice Studies, BS

-Justice studies is an innovative social science and liberal arts program examining current social justice issues.
+The BS program in justice studies is an innovative social science and liberal arts program examining current and historical social justice issues.
 Students explore social justice in the context of inequality, race, gender, citizenship, indigeneity or other major contemporary issues.

-This program provides a broad approach to understanding justice that includes the legal system and wider social contexts.
-To provide students with the analytical skills required of today's workforce, the BS degree program offers a social science focus and requires students to enroll in a quantitative data analysis course.
+This program provides a broad approach to understanding justice within the legal system and in wider social contexts.
+To provide students with the analytical skills required of today's workforce, the Bachelor of Science degree program offers a social science focus and requires students to enroll in a quantitative data analysis course.

 In this program, students use multiple research methodologies to understand social justice issues in diverse settings and working with a variety of people and cultures.
 The skills gained allow students to create real-world change.